 Complete the following steps to use the SAML Authentication module with SSO:

-For applications running Drupal 9 or later, download and add the following modules to your codebase:
+For applications running the current Drupal version, download and add the following modules to your codebase:

 Commit your changes back to your repository.